XieHaitian/XieHaitian.github.io/_pages/research.md

     </h3>
     <ul style="list-style-type:none"> <li><a data-toggle="collapse" data-target="#grenander-auction-myerson"  class="btn" role="button">Abstract</a></li> </ul>
     <div class="collapse" id="grenander-auction-myerson">
       <ul style="list-style-type:none"> <li>This study examines the density estimation of private values from second-price auctions.
 Instead of the standard smoothing-based density estimators, we propose a Grenander-type estimator based on a shape restriction.
 The shape restriction is a convexity constraint, which is an equivalent representation of the famous Myerson regularity condition in the auction theory.
 The proposed estimator is nonparametric and yet tunning-parameter-free.
-We derive the consistency and the asymptotic distribution of the estimator under mild assumptions.</li> </ul>
+We derive the cube root consistency and a non-normal asymptotic distribution of the estimator under mild assumptions.</li> </ul>
     </div>

 </article>